Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Mode function matching

 \section{Mode function matching}

 In this appendix, we report the more technical results concerning the mode function matching at the transition between the different cosmological eras.
 We start with the transition from inflation to hyperkination, which takes place at $\eta_{\rm end}$.
-During the hyperkination, the Mukhanov-Sasaki equation reads
+During the hyperkination, the Mukhanov Sasaki equation reads (see Eqs.~\eqref{eq:v_eom} and \eqref{eq:a_prime_prime})

-The solution is simply a superposition of plane waves
+The solution is simply a superposition of plane waves,